VladimirB3/mobile-first-challenge/README.md

-# mobile-first-challenge
+# responsive-design-challenges
-Challenge to show understanding of Mobile-first approach to development
+Challenges to show understanding of responsive design approach to development